There is a lot of AV products from different vendors like Avast, McAfee, Sophos, BitDefender, Kaspersky…

 First, I’d question having Antivirus on SQL Server if it is a “must have”.

 SQL Servers are often internal.
 Behind firewalls.
 Not accessible from outside.
-Only accessible by internal apps.
+Only available by internal apps.

-Therefore, it may not make sense to run an antivirus on SQL box.
+Therefore, it may not make sense to run an antivirus on the SQL Server box.

-How do you configure Antivirus for SQL Server
+How do you configure Antivirus for MS SQL Server

 (and improve SQL Server performance?)